Nonlinear shallow-water waves with vertical odd viscosity: Nonlinear computations

 In the previous section, weakly nonlinear reductions of the Serre system (\ref{eq:RSWE1}--\ref{eq:RSWE2}) were discussed.
 As a check on the range of validity of these approximations, in this section we compute travelling solitary wave solutions to the odd-viscous Serre equations, and compare the results with those of Section~\ref{section:wnl}.
-We restrict our attention to one-dimensional plane waves.
+We restrict our attention to one-dimensional plane waves, and the effects of surface tension are ignored.

 We impose invariance in the $y$-direction and find that the system reduces to

 We seek solutions travelling to the right with constant speed $c$ ($\partial_t \rightarrow -c\partial_x$) which decay at infinity, that is